When Can I Expect Backordered Posters?

 Delays: Occasionally, damaged items are received from vendors.
 This necessitates documenting the claim and reordering, which extends delivery.
 Sometimes vendors temporarily are out of stock.
 Restocking is then indefinite.

 Inventory management system can display estimated stock arrival date, when available.

 To buffer behind-the-scenes inventory management, a limited supply of most poster titles is kept in stock.
 Some gicleé products are printed in-house.
 Others are printed in a nearby plant.
 On average, posters leave within 2 days.
 Models ship within about 3 days.

 Behind The Scenes

 Several factors affect how long it takes to process and ship product.
 ClinicalPosters is your one-stop-shop, coordinating several manufacturers.
 Each vendor ships them differently.
 Posters that arrive curly take 24 hours to flatten out just to assess condition.
 A second vendor ships flat posters with extremely good packing.
-We are working out carrier damage issues with one vendor that inevitably delays acceptance of deliverable product.
+We are working through carrier damage issues with a vendor that inevitably delay acceptance of deliverable product.

 Stocking Just Enough

 Backordered anatomy posters can be a blessing in disguise.
 There are good reasons for limiting stock on hand.
 Any title is subject to discontinuation without notice.
 We try to prevent accumulating outdated merchandise.
 What is in stock must be maintained in pristine condition.
 Too many posters in storage can be damaged over time.
 Liability of damage from humidity or wear and tear increases at higher volumes.
 Concise quantities provide a buffer to quickly fill simple requests.

 Backordered anatomy posters can be a blessing in disguise.